 Like many readers, I own an Amazon Kindle.
 What you may not know is that when it comes to learning and studying books, product manuals, or PDFs, I often use the free desktop version – “Kindle App for PC.”
 There is a comparable version for the Mac.

 The primary reason is the Kindle app for the PC is much easier to highlight and annotate content.
 I can also see my notes neatly organized on the side.
 This is called the Notebook.
 The Notebook makes an ideal study and review tool.
 And I can still sync content with my other Kindle devices.

 And in some cases, there are technical books with code snippets that I wish to copy and use elsewhere.
 For example, I might get a Humble Bundle book offer and download the ebooks to the Kindle Desktop.
 Many high-school and college students use the same software to study fiction works too.

 Benefits of the Free Kindle Desktop

 You might be wondering what’s wrong with the Kindle you or I bought?
 The answer is nothing.
 They work very well in most scenarios.
-However, I think the desktop versions offer better features when you need to learn material.
+However, I think the Kindle Reader for the PC offers better features when learning the material.